 Getting around Bangkok for rooftop bars

 BTS Skytrain covers Silom and Sukhumvit cleanly.
 Chong Nonsi station (BTS Silom Line) puts you a short walk from Lebua, Banyan Tree, and The Standard Mahanakhon.
 Asok or Phrom Phong serve the Sukhumvit venues.
-For Old Town and Riverside, the river taxi is the cleaner option: less traffic, more direct, and cheaper than Grab at peak hours.
-A less than $1 express boat fare beats a 40-minute cab in Bangkok traffic on any evening.
+For Old Town and Riverside, the river taxi is the cleaner option.
+Less traffic, more direct, and cheaper than Grab at peak hours.
+An express boat fare under $1 (around THB 30) beats a 40 minute cab in Bangkok traffic on any evening.
 The Thailand ferry and transport guide has the Chao Phraya Express Boat routes if you want to plan the river leg.

 Where to stay in Bangkok